红杏视频 Back-to-School Bookshelf: Our Reading List to Build a More Perfect Union

 The 红杏视频 and our partners are fighting back.
 We鈥檙e challenging censorship in military schools, and in classrooms across the country.
 We鈥檙e also supporting legislative solutions like the Fight Book Bans Act, which would provide funding to school districts defending against censorship attempts and reaffirm that banning books is discriminatory and unconstitutional.

-Our series, 鈥満煨邮悠 Reads,鈥 lets you join our fight and pick up the texts, novels, nonfiction stories, essays and more that help us form a more perfect union 鈥 one page at a time.
+Our series, 鈥満煨邮悠 Bookshelf,鈥 lets you join our fight and pick up the texts, novels, nonfiction stories, essays and more that help us form a more perfect union 鈥 one page at a time.

 So you want to read...